gregnar/the_pivot/README.md

 *Side note: never push this file to GitHub!*

-Now, assuming that this information is correct, you can follow these steps to get the app running locally:
+Now, assuming that this information is correct, you can follow the steps below to get the app running locally.

+**Warning #2:** There is currently a PostgreSQL encoding error raised when seeding the database using Ruby 2.2.0.
+To rectify this, switch to Ruby 2.1.*.
+If you are using RVM, this can be acheived by typing <code>rvm use</code>, followed by your preferred pre-2.2.0 version of Ruby, in the command line.
+For example: <code>rvm use 2.1.5</code>.

 - When in the project directory, run the following commands in the command line: